super-up/super_up_docs/docs/backend/backend.md

-isOneSignalEnabled ="false" # set to true if you can provide oneSignalAppId and oneSignalApiKey to enable push by onesignal isFirebaseFcmEnabled ="false" # set to true if you provide the firebase admin.json file oneSignalAppId="xxxxxxxxx-xxxxx-xxxxx-xxxx-xxxxxxxxx" oneSignalApiKey="xxxxxxxxx"
+isOneSignalEnabled ="false" # set to true if you can provide oneSignalAppId and oneSignalApiKey to enable push by onesignal isFirebaseFcmEnabled ="false" # set to true if you provide the firebase admin.json file

+#set onesignal data if you support it by set isOneSignalEnabled to true
+oneSignalAppId="xxxxxxxxx-xxxxx-xxxxx-xxxx-xxxxxxxxx"
+#set onesignal data if you support it by set isOneSignalEnabled to true
+oneSignalApiKey="xxxxxxxxx"

 # SET THE Email data to let use use forget password OTP